-- Cloud application platforms and development environments
+- Cloud and server application platforms and environments

-- Mobile and Web application development tools and practices
+- Mobile and web application development tools and practices

 - Programming languages and IDE choices